icons8/lunacy-docs/docs/tips.md

 To quickly import an image from a web site to Lunacy, right-click over the image, then click **Copy image** on the context menu.
 Switch to Lunacy and paste the image onto the canvas.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips-importimageph.png" height="auto"><source src="/public/tips-importimage.mp4" type="video/mp4"></video>

+## Image fills

+You can create an image fill by dropping an image from the Lunacy library or your desktop directly on to the object as shown in the demo below.
+For more information about image fills, click <a href="https://docs.icons8.com/styling/#image-fills" target="_blank">here</a>.

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/styling-imagefillph.png" height="auto"><source src="/public/styling-imagefill.mp4" type="video/mp4"></video>

 ## Inverting gradients